Gusabary/Vacationary/README.md

 # Winter Vacation

-In the repository are my learning notes during 2019 winter vacation.
+In the repository is my learning stuff during 2019 winter vacation.

 With Yalun Lin Hsu.

-##### Last-modified date: 2019.1.12 9 a.m.
+##### Last-modified date: 2019.1.15, 8 a.m.